 The Ohio Justice & Policy Center’s Second Chance Community Legal Clinic

 The Ohio Justice and Policy Center’s (OJPC) Second Chance Community Legal Clinic works to help individuals remove legal criminal record-based barriers to employment, housing, and civic participation.
 The Hamilton County Public Defender’s Fresh Start Clinic focuses exclusively on criminal-record sealing (“expungement”).
 OJPC’s clinic handles the many other legal issues, described below, that arise from having a criminal record.
-For more in-depth information about criminal record issues, please see our criminal records manual found here.
-A schedule of our free, walk-in clinic hours is found here.
+For more information please contact us at email@example.com or call 513-421-1108.

 Certificates That Remove Job Barriers